Intel Core Ultra 200S Plus CPUs Prices Increase By 17% 48 Hours After Launch

 Prices Increased By Up To $50!

-Intel’s Latest Arrow Lake Refresh CPUs (Core Ultra 200S Plus) price has increased barely 48 hours after their launch.
-These processors arrived with a very clear goal, which was to provide highly attractive processors in terms of pricing for the multi-core performance they provide.
+Intel’s Latest Arrow Lake Refresh CPUs (Core Ultra 200S Plus) have seen their prices increase by just 48 hours after their launch.
+These processors arrived with a clear goal: to offer highly attractive pricing for the multi-core performance they deliver.

 Intel introduced the Core Ultra 7 270K Plus at a suggested retail price of $299, while the Core Ultra 5 250K Plus was priced at $199.
 The concept was simple to be more powerful than its predecessors, at considerably lower pricing, which is not the case now.